-- Our review found inadequate evidence to assess the relative efficacy of crisaborole compared with the other topic therapies for atopic dermatitis, topical calcineurin inhibitors and topical corticosteroids. - Despite this uncertainty, given the results of a network meta-analysis, crisaborole appeared unlikely to be as efficacious as higher potency topical corticosteroids or 0.1% tacrolimus. - Crisaborole seems to cause less application site burning/pain than topical calcineurin inhibitors and skin changes seen with topical corticosteroids were not seen in 4-week trials of crisaborole.
-The safety of crisaborole used for longer periods is uncertain. - For patients with mild-to-moderate atopic dermatitis, we have inadequate evidence on both the relative efficacy and the relative safety of crisaborole; although, the efficacy of crisaborole appears likely to be less than that of topical tacrolimus and higher potency topical corticosteroids ("I").
+- Our review found inadequate evidence to assess the relative efficacy of crisaborole compared with the other topic therapies for atopic dermatitis, topical calcineurin inhibitors and topical corticosteroids. - Crisaborole seems to cause less application site burning/pain than topical calcineurin inhibitors and skin changes seen with topical corticosteroids were not seen in 4-week trials of crisaborole.
+The safety of crisaborole used for longer periods is uncertain. - For patients with mild-to-moderate atopic dermatitis, we have inadequate evidence on both the relative efficacy and the relative safety of crisaborole compared to other treatment options ("I").